 Join us for free, guided nature walks

-Matthaei Botanical Gardens is hosting free guided nature walks on select Wednesdays and Sundays.
-These walks are FREE, no registration is required.
-Wonder Walks are designed for all ages to inspire curiosity and learning from each other through activities that model curiosity and honor nature.
-If we have a sizeable mixed-age group, we may separate into two sets to offer the same content at different levels of engagement.
+Wonder Walks are designed for all ages to inspire curiosity and learning from each other through activities that encourage observation, exploration, and connection with nature.
+If we have a sizeable mixed-age group, we may split into two groups to deliver the same content at different engagement levels.

-Wednesday walks begin at 5:30 pm.
-Sunday walks begin at 1:00 pm.
-We recommend gathering inside the lobby of Matthaei Botanical Gardens about 10 minutes before the start.
+Wednesday walks begin at 5:00 pm.
+Sunday walks begin at 1:00 pm unless otherwise noted.
+We recommend gathering in the lobby at Matthaei Botanical Gardens about 10 minutes before the start.

 Wednesday Walks

-Wednesday walks begin at 5:30 PM.
-We recommend gathering at the front entrance steps of Matthaei Botanical Gardens at 5:20 PM.
+Wednesday walks typically begin at 5:00 PM.
+We recommend gathering at the front entrance steps of Matthaei Botanical Gardens at 4:50 PM.

 Sunday Walks